 What Would You Do?

-- Solve a problem with a patient.
+- How you would solve a problem with a patient.
 Define the problem and dental issues you were faced with.
 Explain the patient’s issues and the solution, how you addressed the patient’s issues, and describe the result.

-- Talk about a time you didn’t agree with the dentist’s treatment methods.
-Many dental hygienists and dentists have disagreements about methodologies.
-And while these professional disputes don’t necessarily have a right or wrong answer, what you’re really being asked is how you dealt with the issues and your reasons for disputing the dentist’s methods.
-Explain your side logically and the result of the dispute.
+- Talk about a time you had a disagreement with a coworker.
+There will inevitably be a time where you have a disagreement with a coworker or manager about how to handle a situation.
+And while these professional disputes don’t necessarily have a right or wrong answer, what you’re really being asked is how you dealt with the issues and created a good outcome for everyone involved.

-- Show your working methods and the result.
-Explain the patient’s viewpoint to illustrate the degree of difficulty and then outline the dental issues.
+- Show your methodology and the result.
 Illustrate a practical approach to improving the patient’s health, eliminating any concerns the patient had regarding the treatment.

 A few extra tips to keep in mind when interviewing: